lrosadesouza/jointToCsv/README.md

 # jointToCsv

-Package for node that records data about given ROS topic containing Joint-state information and stores in a .csv file.
+Package for node that records data about given ROS topic containing joint state information and stores in a .csv file.